davidtchiu/davidtchiu.github.io/teaching/cs240/proj1.planning/index.md

 - JavaScript is to be used.
 Other languages may co-exist, but should not be the primary language used.
 - Git and Github used for version control
 - A graphical user interface (GUI) through HTML+CSS must be supported
-- Use of third party libraries/tools must be approved by me
+- Use of third party libraries/tools must be approved by me, but you are encouraged to use npm packages!
   <!-- - But you must use at least **2 significant Node.js packages**, like Electron, MongoDB, React, Express, etc. -->
 - Scrum is practiced and meeting minutes logged daily
 - Trello is used to manage the product and sprint backlogs